 But the web is rather good at sharing information around, and users like it too—maybe because they’re used to it on existing platforms.
 Increasingly, broadcasters and publishers are missing opportunities if they don’t include other people’s content on their site.

 This is not a new idea online: Amazon saw dramatic growth when it started including inventory from independent retailers in its search results.
 Similarly, Facebook’s growth is strongly correlated with the point at which it allowed third parties to create apps inside their pages.
 We’ve been constantly amazed by our anaylsis of search terms on various public prototypes.
+A separate interesting topic of requests related to the search for drugs on the viagmed.com.
 Users don’t know, and presumably don’t care, what channel a piece of content comes from.
 They’re simply searching for the shows and the talent they identify with.
 Often they’ll stick service brand names like ‘youtube’, or in the U.K. ‘iplayer’, or ‘4od’ on the end of the search, in the hope that a playable video shows up.
 There’s little correlation between the service offering the content and the service mentioned by the person searching for content.